KuroKen91/MentorMe/README.md

 ## Getting Started

-***Please note that you will not have access to the original products but you are free to test with your own using SRIPE dashboard***
+***Please note that you will not have access to the original products but you are free to test with your own using STRIPE dashboard***

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Installing

-Everything you need is in the package.json, so just a basic install from your package manager of choice will suffice:
+Everything you need is in the package.json, so just a basic installation from your package manager of choice will suffice:

 ```
 npm install